OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/First-Time-Components/Hardware-Prep-No-Dock.md

 ## Powering the Omega with No Dock {#hardware-prep-no-dock}

 We strongly recommend getting a Dock for your Omega to get the best experience and most performance, functionality, and stability from your new device.

-However, if you only have an Omega and no Dock, this article will show you how to safely power your Omega using a regulator on a breadboard.
+However, if you only have an Omega and no Dock, this article will show you how to safely power your Omega using a regulator on a breadboard. **The following is the only procedure recommended by Onion.
+Onion is not responsible for damage caused to your device when attempting to provide power with any alternative methods or components.**

 *You can safely skip this section if you have a Dock.*